jamesgrandin/MACrossStratBacktest/README.md

 # MACrossStratBacktest
 This program back tests a moving average cross over strategy

-Assumption: A cross over of a short term moving average above a longer term moving average indicates an change in momentum to the upside.
+Assumption: A cross over of a short term moving average above a longer term moving average indicates a change in momentum to the upside.
 This cross over can provide an early warning sign that the trend direction has shifted from downward to upward.
 If this is true, a profitable trading signal can be generated when this the corssover event occurs.